 31 March 2022

-It may have been made as a short-term stopgap, but it created a legend.
-Here’s why everyone wants a Series I
+It may have been made as a short-term stopgap, but the Series I created a legend.
+Here’s why it's the one to have

 AT A GLANCE